NREL-Sienna/PowerSystems.jl/docs/src/index.md

-# PowerSchema.jl
+# PowerSystems.jl

-*PowerSchema.jl* is a [`Julia`](http://www.julialang.org) package for doing Power Systems Modeling.
+*PowerSystems.jl* is a [`Julia`](http://www.julialang.org) package for doing Power Systems Modeling.

-For more detailed documentation of each object in the library, see the API/[PowerSchema](@ref) page.
+For more detailed documentation of each object in the library, see the API/[PowerSystems](@ref) page.

-Some examples of usage can be found in the [examples directory](https://github.com/PowerSchema/PowerSchema.jl/tree/master/Notebooks) using IJulia.
+Some examples of usage can be found in the [examples directory](https://github.com/PowerSystems/PowerSystems.jl/tree/master/Notebooks) using IJulia.

 ## Installation